Foghorn: Mechanization

 The development of fog signal technology continued apace at the end of the 19th century.
 During the same period an inventor, Celadon Leeds Daboll, developed a coal-powered foghorn called the Daboll trumpet for the American lighthouse service, though it was not universally adopted.
 A few Daboll trumpets remained in use until the mid-20th century.

-In the United Kingdom, experiments to develop more effective foghorns were carried out by John Tyndall and Lord Rayleigh, amongst others.
+In the United Kingdom, experiments to develop more-effective foghorns were carried out by John Tyndall and Lord Rayleigh, amongst others.
 The latter's ongoing research for Trinity House culminated in a design for a siren with a large trumpet designed to achieve maximum sound propagation (see reference for details of the Trials of Fog Signals), installed in Trevose Head Lighthouse, Cornwall in 1913.
-One reporter, after hearing a Brown steam-powered siren for the first time, described it as having "a screech like an army of panthers, weird and prolonged, gradually lowering in note until after half a minute it becomes the roar of a thousand mad bulls, with intermediate voices suggestive of the wail of a lost soul, the moan of a bottomless pit and the groan of a disabled elevator."
+One reporter, after hearing a steam-powered siren for the first time, described it as having "a screech like an army of panthers, weird and prolonged, gradually lowering in note until after half a minute it becomes the roar of a thousand mad bulls, with intermediate voices suggestive of the wail of a lost soul, the moan of a bottomless pit and the groan of a disabled elevator."

 One of the first automated fog bells was the Stevens Automatic Bell Striker.

-Some later fog bells were placed under water, particularly in especially dangerous areas, so that their sound (which would be a predictable code, such as the number "23") would be carried further and reverberate through the ship's hull.
+Some later fog bells were placed underwater, particularly in especially dangerous areas, so that their sound (which would be a predictable code, such as the number "23") would be carried further and reverberate through the ship's hull.
 For example, this technique was used at White Shoal Light (Michigan).
 This was an earlier precursor to RACON.

 Diaphone

-From the early 20th century an improved device called the diaphone, originally invented as an organ stop by Robert Hope-Jones, and developed as a fog signal by John Northey of Toronto, became the standard foghorn apparatus for new installations.
+From the early 20th century an improved device called the diaphone, originally invented as an organ stop by Robert Hope-Jones and developed as a fog signal by John Northey of Toronto, became the standard foghorn apparatus for new installations worldwide.
 Diaphones were powered by compressed air and could emit extremely powerful low-frequency notes.

-In 1982, the Dutch broadcaster VPRO aired a live foghorn concert on national radio composed by Marnie Bjornson, relaying the sound of the foghorns in Emden, Calais, Nieuwpoort, Scheveningen, Den Helder, Lelystad, Urk, Marken and Kornwerderzand, mixed with studio music by sound artist Alvin Curran.
+The foghorn's musical connection extended beyond its use of pipe-organ technology.
+In 1982, for example, the Dutch broadcaster VPRO aired a live "foghorn concert" on national radio, relaying the sound of foghorns from Emden, Calais, Nieuwpoort, Scheveningen, Den Helder, Lelystad, Urk, Marken and Kornwerderzand, mixed with studio music by sound artist Alvin Curran.

 Obsolescence

-Since automation of lighthouses became common in the 1960s and 1970s, most older foghorn installations have been removed to avoid the need to run the complex machinery associated with them, and have been replaced with electrically powered diaphragm or compressed air horns.
-Activation is completely automated: a laser or photo beam is shot out to sea, and if the beam reflects back to the source (i.e. the laser beam is visible due to the fog), the sensor sends a signal to activate the foghorn.
+Since automation of lighthouses became common in the 1960s and 1970s, most older foghorn installations have been removed to avoid the need to run their complex machinery, and have been replaced with electrically powered diaphragm or compressed air horns.
+Activation is completely automated: a laser or photo beam is shot out to sea, and if the beam reflects back to the source (i.e., the laser beam is visible due to fog or precipitation), the sensor sends a signal to activate the foghorn.
 In many cases, modern navigational aids, including GPS, have rendered large, long-range foghorns completely unnecessary, according to the International Association of Lighthouse Authorities.